keepthrifty/keepthrifty.github.io/_posts/2016/2016-08-28-the-more-of-less-review.md

 >
 > Based on my decision, I will either get rid of those possessions permanently and not miss them, or I will integrate them back into my life and feel comfortable with that choice.

-We [used this methodology in our house][living-with-less-post] before reading Joshua's book so it's great to see this here as well.
+We used this methodology in our house before reading Joshua's book so it's great to see this here as well.
 I can personally attest to the amazing, freeing feeling you get when you realize the self-imposed boundaries and limits that you can get rid of.

 Some examples of what we've done: